Mimocro/SMNexusAutoDL/README.md

 ## Using prebuild exe

-Just grab exe file from [releases](https://github.com/Mimocro/SMNexusAutoDL/releases)
+Just grab rar file from [releases](https://github.com/Mimocro/SMNexusAutoDL/releases) and unpack it (make sure that assets folder is next to exe)

-With cmd
+- With cmd
 `smnexusautodl.exe <arguments>`
-With powershell
+- With powershell
 `./smnexusautodl.exe <arguments>`
+- Command for running with firefox and Vortex `./smnexusautodl.exe --browser firefox --vortex  --verbose `

 ## Running source code